A strong, clear signal in a world of noise.

-Away from the TalkTalk boardroom, Dido Harding is Baroness Harding of Winscombe, a member of the House of Lords who has – ironically – stated her personal determination to make the Web safer for all, especially for women and children.
+Away from the TalkTalk boardroom, Dido Harding is Baroness Harding of Winscombe, a member of the House of Lords who has – ironically – stated her personal determination to make the Web safer for all, especially for children.

 In February this year she said in an interview with ThisIsMoney.com, “’We’re a democracy and so you want Parliament to make these decisions.
 In the course of the next couple of years we’re going to have a national debate about it.
 I want to be part of that [debate], but, my goodness, as an internet service provider chief executive I shouldn’t be the one making the decision, society should.”

 Society’s opinion, however, hasn’t been sought.
 And Harding’s words also ring hollow because her company has failed to protect customer data from malicious intrusion and theft.
 So it will be interesting to see whether she speaks out in favour of the Bill or opposes it – a classic case of a company being forced to decide which is more important: shareholder value, or taxpayer value?

 But will the amended Bill itself protect vulnerable children – as the Home Secretary claims, and as Harding wants?
 No. Quite the reverse.

 • Increased risk to children